 If you have been wounded and stunted, I hope that you, too, find your way back into love.

-However, just me saying that all you need is courage would be too elusive and uncaring of me, especially if your memories of betrayal, rejections, and abandonment are still vividly alive.
+However, saying that all you need is courage would be too elusive and uncaring of me, especially if your memories of betrayal, rejection, and abandonment are still vividly alive.

 You have good reasons to hesitate.
 The freezing reaction you had was a natural response to trauma.
 Opening to others might have been a real threat when you were much younger.
 However, things have changed.
 Although it used to crumble your soul so much that you felt you couldn’t get back up, although it had shattered your world so badly that you worried if you could live another day, you are much stronger now.
-Many of your early survival strategies such as emotional disengagement, social isolation and over intellectualising have protected you during your early years, but they no longer serve you.
+Many of your early survival strategies such as emotional disengagement, social isolation and over-intellectualizing protected you during your early years, but they no longer serve you today.

-You may need to actively comfort and re-assure the part of you that remains fearful.
+You may need to actively comfort and reassure the part of you that remains fearful.
 You can tell him/her that you are there, no matter what happens in the outside world.
 Today, you have a choice.
 You can choose to be unconditionally on your own side, and you can decide to believe that Life has your back.
-The worst part- the very first original pain- was over.
-You know how to deal with heartbreaks and disappointment now.
-The mature, resilient and life-loving part of you remain untethered, despite the frustrations and chaos in the outside world.
+The worst part- the very first original pain- is over.
+You know how to deal with heartbreak and disappointment now.
+The mature, resilient, and life-loving part of you remains untethered, despite frustrations and chaos in the outside world.

-The only way to start thawing your armour, to heal from heart breaks, misunderstandings and unrequited love, and to again be infatuated with the beauty of the world, is to realise that it is not only SAFE, but life-enriching to do so.
+The only way to start thawing your armor, to heal from heartbreak, misunderstandings, and unrequited love, and to again be infatuated with the beauty of the world, is to realize that it is not only SAFE to do so, but life-enriching as well.
 Our goal is not to jump into the world with optimistic ignorance, unaware of social dynamics and danger, but to reach a point where we are not held back by old fears and hyper-vigilance.
 Eventually, we learn to balance open-heartedness with a sense of safety and groundedness of being in the world.

-Having experienced both the pain of isolation and the joy of deep connection, I can speak from experience that however frightening, the process of thawing your heart and letting others in is a worthwhile endeavour.
+Having experienced both the pain of isolation and the joy of deep connection, I can speak from experience that however frightening it may be, the process of thawing your heart and letting others in is a worthwhile endeavor.

 The richness and beauty of life are just on the other side of the swinging door.

 If you have read this far, I thank you from the bottom of my heart for holding time and space for this disclosure.
-Ultimately, I hope this work of healing, coming out and claiming place in the world is not about just me, but also you, and us as a collective.
-Like a wave that cannot be separated from the ocean, I hope my work could serve as a dent in something infinitely more vast and powerful.
+Ultimately, I hope this work of healing, coming out, and claiming a place in the world is not about just me, but also about you, and all of us as humans.
+Like a wave that cannot be separated from the ocean, I hope my work can serve as a dent in something infinitely more vast and powerful.